 - a.
 Diversifying its debt between private financial institutions, public credit institutions and capital markets. - b.
-Entering into long-term transactions.
-Consequently, the average debt contract length is 12.6 years at December 31st, 2019.
+Formalization of long-term operations with a residual maturity at the end of 2020 and 2019 of more than 7 years.

 3.2.2 Maturity dates of financial assets and financial liabilities